Delhi-based entrepreneur Meeta Anand Madhok’s start-up produces almond milk that caters to the lactose intolerant

 “I set up the plant in November last year and we started production in June.
 From importing the custom-made sterilisation equipment for the bottles, to even getting the right kind of material for the bottle that would be able to bear the sterilisation process, it all required enormous effort.”

-The Nodia plant has a capacity of producing 6,000 litres of almond milk a day.
+The Noida plant has a capacity of producing 6,000 litres of almond milk a day.
 Currently, it makes only about 400-500 litres a day.
 Meeta stresses that her product is for the niche category.
-But this hasn’t stopped Drupe from making its presence felt in Bengaluru and Chandigarh markets, besides of course, Delhi.
+But this hasn’t stopped Drupe from making its presence felt in Bengaluru and Chandigarh markets, besides, of course, Delhi.

-The Nodia plant has a capacity of producing 6,000 litres of almond milk a day.
+The Noida plant has a capacity of producing 6,000 litres of almond milk a day.
 Currently, it makes only about 400-500 litres a day

 How is Drupe different?